denten-books/plain-text/0-chapter.md

 of mediation.
 All matter-bound inscription must take on some added properties of its preferred medium, however contingent these may be.
-The simplicity of plain text signifies systematic minimalism with the view towards human legibility, (and not towards that of a system or a machine).
-In this encoded preference for legibility of a specific kind, I argue that plain text contains a model of humanity.
+The simplicity of plain text signifies systematic minimalism with the view towards human legibility, and not towards that of a system or a machine.
+In this encoded preference for legibility of a specific kind, plain text, I argue, contains a model of humanity.
 A part of the book's job will be to recover and to describe that model.

 As a frame of mind, the use of plain text signals an ethics of reading and writing.
 The book unfolds a history of and an argument for plain text, as a